Rod Rosenstein, the Mystery Man Behind Comey Firing

 “Rod is not an idiot.
 He’s an experienced, intelligent, and savvy guy.
 He must understand that it is insane to fire a sitting FBI director while he is investigating Russia and collusion,” said one former Justice Department lawyer who worked for Rosenstein when he was the top federal prosecutor in Maryland.

-In a scorching three-page memo, Rosenstein said Comey’s handling of the investigation into former Secretary of State Hillary Clinton’s had compromised public trust in the FBI by announcing in a July 2016 press conference that the FBI would be recommending against prosecution of the then-putative Democratic nominee for president.
+In a scorching three-page memo, Rosenstein said Comey’s handling of the investigation into former Secretary of State Hillary Clinton’s use of a private email system had compromised public trust in the FBI by announcing in a July 2016 press conference that the FBI would be recommending against prosecution of the then-putative Democratic nominee for president.
 Going public with his recommendation, Rosenstein argued, usurped the authority of Justice Department superiors.

 Even though Trump cited Rosenstein’s memo in firing Comey, the deputy attorney general stopped just short of suggesting that Comey be removed.
 “Rod is smart enough to know that the fact that he doesn’t technically call for Jim Comey’s firing is meaningless,” the former Justice Department lawyer said.

 With Attorney General Jeff Sessions recused from the FBI’s probe of Russian meddling in the U.S. election and possible collusion between Trump associates and the Kremlin, Rosenstein has responsibility for overseeing an explosive investigation.
-On Tuesday, CNN reported that a grand jury issued subpoenas for business associates of former National Security Adviser Michael Flynn, who was fired less than a month into his job, allegedly for lying to Vice President Mike Pence about the extent of his contacts with Russia’s ambassador to the United States.
+On Tuesday, CNN reported that a grand jury issued subpoenas for business associates of former National Security Advisor Michael Flynn, who was fired less than a month into his job, allegedly for lying to Vice President Mike Pence about the extent of his contacts with Russia’s ambassador to the United States.

-When Rosenstein was announced as the Trump administration’s choice as deputy attorney general, many in the law enforcement community breathed a sigh of relief.
+When Rosenstein was announced as the Trump administration’s choice for deputy attorney general, many in the law enforcement community breathed a sigh of relief.
 A career Justice Department official who was appointed by President George W. Bush to be the U.S. Attorney for Maryland, Rosenstein was widely credited with turning around an office that had been in disarray.
 As the only U.S. attorney appointed under Bush who stayed in his job during the Obama years, Rosenstein was widely viewed as a steady hand who might temper some of the worst excesses of the Trump administration.

 His role in providing the justification for Comey’s firing has led some Justice Department veterans to question that assessment, however.
 “I’m incredibly troubled and disappointed that Rosenstein would be party to this,” said one former national security official at the Justice Department.
 “I always thought his integrity was incredibly high.”